Skip to main content

 and needed by the system, while additional list entries can be

-created, modified or deleted;
+created, modified or deleted.

-towards the clients in a machine-readable way rather than writing as
+should document it towards the clients in a machine-readable way

-plain text in the description statement.
+rather than writing as plain text in the "description" statement.

-system configuration nodes, using a YANG metadata annotation
+of some system-provided nodes, using a YANG metadata annotation

 [RFC7952] called "immutable" to flag which nodes are immutable.